 Until today, it is safe to say that the storm has caused unprecedented damage in Saint Martin, Anguilla, Virginia Islands, Saint Barthelme and Barbuda.
 This damage was occasioned by Irma under the category 5 status.
 By yesterday (September 12th) 55 deaths had occurred with most of these occurring in the contiguous United States.
 The economic value of the damage is yet to be established but predictions show that reconstruction in all hit areas might require way bigger budget than that required for hurricane Harvey aftermath.
 Yet still, the psychological and social well-being of those affected is definitely so huge with an immeasurable value.

 Hurricane Irma started over Cape Verde just as a cluster of clouds.
 However, it has turned out to be the most powerful and intense hurricane observed in the Atlantic since Dean in 2007.
 Among all the hurricanes that reached category 3 or stronger in the last 50 years, Irma is the one with the highest strength; it was classified as a category 5 for three consecutive days and this is longer than any other Atlantic hurricane.
 In addition, Irma has broken the records of cyclone energy accumulation and such energy was evident when it finally hit the United States.
 Since Wilma in 2005, Irma becomes the first major hurricane to hit the state of Florida.

-We can see that preparations were in top gear to ensure that there could be no causality and actually much of the damage and causalities were reduced.
-The overriding question however, and which I also posed in the previous article; does the frequency of these storms in addition to their intensity have any connection with global warming?
+We can see that preparation were in top gear to ensure that there could be no causality and actually much of the damage and causalities were reduced.
+The overriding question, however, and which I also posted in the previous article; does the frequency of these storms in addition to their intensity have any connection with global warming?
 The answer is still uncertain to this question as research into the phenomenon continues.